Conserving the Forest Fringe

-The Forestry Commission will work with local communities to improve their knowledge of the importance of the historic boundaries that exist and how valuable they are in maintaining and protecting the character of the landscape.
+Forestry England is working with local communities to improve their knowledge of the importance of the historic boundaries that exist and how valuable they are in maintaining and protecting the character of the landscape.

-The following parishes have been worked with since 2016: Redlynch, Bramshaw, Woodgreen and Ellingham, Ibsley and Harbridge.
-Encroachments have been identified within these parishes and discussed with the parish councils and local residents.
+The following parishes have been worked with since 2016: Redlynch, Bramshaw, Woodgreen, Netley Marsh, Denny Lodge, Ashurst and Colbury, and Ellingham, Ibsley and Harbridge.
 In some cases the encroachments have been dealt with by the adjacent landowner, but in other cases capital works have taken place to install dragon’s teeth or ditch and banks.

 Three fact sheets have been produced to help residents, builders and parish councils:

-The Forestry Commission will offer support and volunteer time from their existing volunteer force, and local communities are encouraged to look out for and report any encroachments to their local parish councils, and assist with low level encroachment issues.
+Forestry England will offer support and volunteer time from their existing volunteer force and local communities are encouraged to look out for and report any encroachments to their local parish councils, and assist with low level encroachment issues.

-The long term project goal is to engage with the parish councils and encourage the local community to volunteer.
-It will create a tangible improvement in the landscape in target areas, reducing incidents of encroachment, whilst empowering parish councils to protect the landscape and help others understand its value.
+Work will help improve the landscape in target areas, reducing incidents of encroachment, whilst empowering parish councils to protect the landscape and help others understand its value.